For Immediate Release

 “Sam Gilliam redefined not only what might be called a painting, but also how a painting might be shown by allowing painted canvas to use space differently.
 By moving his paintings off of the wall and/or removing their stretchers, he showed that the work was not dependent upon a fixed entity.
 The painting could determine its own relationship to space.
 When he doubled the stretcher and added the 45-degree bevel angle to the canvas, he asserted that not only was a painting not contingent on the wall, it could be stable as an object,” said Courtney J. Martin, Dia’s Deputy Director and Chief Curator.

-In November 2019, Gilliam will be honored at the annual Dia Fall Night in New York City.
+On November 17, 2019, Gilliam will be honored at the annual Dia Fall Night in New York City.
 Further details on the event will be announced in the coming months.

 About Sam Gilliam